-(Matthew 28:12) And when they had assembled with the elders and taken counsel, they gave a sufficient sum of money to the soldiers
+(Matthew 28:12) And when they were assembled with the elders, and had taken counsel, they gave large money unto the soldiers,

 The elders of the people were convinced by the facts the soldiers presented to them, but just as they had lied and borne false witness to crucify Jesus, one who was innocent, so they bribed and implicated the guards in bearing false witness regarding His resurrection.
 To avoid being held responsible by the people for the death of the Son of God, and for other reasons, they bribed the soldiers (another crime by the religious leaders) to join in their lying schemes.